-Many recent proposals on graph algorithms targeting scalablility and performance in distributed-memory implementations use linear algebraic primitives \cite{lacc, fastsv, bc}.
+Many recent proposals on graph algorithms targeting scalability and performance in distributed-memory implementations use linear algebraic primitives \cite{lacc, fastsv, bc}.
 The plurality of algebraic graph algorithm libraries~\cite{suitesparse, kokkos, graphulo} has motivated standardization efforts such as the GraphBLAS~\cite{graphblas}.
 The Combinatorial BLAS (CombBLAS) library~\cite{combblas} has been one of the first to leverage sparse matrix--vector and matrix--matrix primitives to implement graph algorithms.
 Their implementation of the Awerbuch-Shiloach connectivity algorithm as part of LACC~\cite{lacc} is perhaps the most closely related work to ours.
 We leverage the Cyclops library for our algebraic MSF implementation, which has previously been used to implement betweenness centrality using sparse matrix multiplication~\cite{bc}.
 We overview the basics of algebraic graph algorithms, and describe the additional challenges in developing an algebraic implementation for the Awerbuch-Shiloach MSF algorithm relative to connectivity in Section~\ref{sec:background}.
-We then contrast our work to other related efforts in Section \ref{sec:related_work}.

-We propose a formulation of a variant of the AS MSF algorithm in terms of sparse matrix primitives in Section \ref{sec:algebraic_msf}.
+We propose a formulation of the AS MSF algorithm in terms of sparse matrix primitives in Section \ref{sec:algebraic_msf}.
 To achieve this, we introduce a multilinear kernel that updates graph vertices by simultaneously using information from both adjacent edges and vertices.
-This kernel is different from the matrix-vector-product operations proposed in the existing literature including GraphBLAS.
+This kernel is different from the matrix-vector-product operations proposed in the existing literature including those in GraphBLAS~\cite{graphblas}.
 The multilinear kernel permits an algebraic implementation of the AS MSF algorithm that does not incur overhead in updating the adjacency matrix (for the AS connectivity algorithm, matrix--vector products and vector operations suffice).
 Further, we propose new optimizations for the shortcutting step in the AS algorithm, which transforms MSF trees into stars.
 The optimized algorithm shortcuts all trees into stars (height-1 trees) using one round of communication.
 We provide a cost analysis of the algorithm and optimizations in Section~\ref{sec:parallel_analysis}.
+We then contrast our work to other related efforts in Section \ref{sec:related_work}.